 Originary thinking is scenic; to think of human origin is to propose a hypothetical originary scene.
 Throughout human history, this has been done through sacred texts.
 In the period from Hobbes to Freud, it was often done through the exercise of the thinker’s own scenic imagination.

 From World War I until the end of the 20th century, and even today in most contexts, this is no longer the case.
-The only school of thinkers who have retained faith in the explicative value of a scene of origin are the creationists, but for them we are the scene’s beneficiaries and in no way its creators; the scenic imagination is wholly subordinated to scenic revelation.
-The social sciences in general and anthropology in particular mistrust the singularity of the originary scene as a denial of human diversity.
+The only school of thinkers who have retained faith in the explicative value of a scene of origin are the creationists, but for them we are the scene’s beneficiaries and in no way its creators; their scenic imagination is wholly subordinated to scenic revelation.
+The social sciences in general and anthropology in particular mistrust the singularity of an originary scene as a denial of human diversity.
 If any stories of origin are to be told, they will be the “emic” tales of specific human societies rather than the global “etic” narrative of the anthropologist.
-Contemporary academic anthropology’s only real quarrel with the creationist is that he presents his narrative as a context-free, scientific truth rather than as simply the dominant religious myth of hisculture.
+Contemporary academic anthropology’s only real quarrel with the creationist is that he presents his narrative as a context-free, scientific truth rather than as simply the dominant religious myth of his culture.
 In a scientific age, our obsession with the etic has abrogated our right to an emic of our own.

 In the United States, the discrediting of universal theories of human origin and evolution in favor of data-gathering, emic description, and an ethic of cultural relativism is most closely associated with the work of Franz Boas (1856-1942), the “father of American anthropology.”
 Boas, trained first as a physicist and then as a geographer, saw the anthropologist’s primary task as grasping the specificity of each particular culture, or as he put it, “tracing the full history of the single phenomenon.”
 Skeptical of generalizations, he viewed cultures as composed of a multitude of elements of diverse sources, each of which had a different distribution.
 Boas affirms the uniqueness of each individual society, but this uniqueness is that of a singular combination of discrete traits rather than of a specific place in an evolutionary tree.
 Each culture is a singularity, and even groups of related cultures that share many traits do not embody a Lévi-Straussian “structure” from which we can predict the configuration of the traits that remain.
 Boas’ ethnographic descriptions are never couched in terms of scenes; the only scenic moments to be found in his writings occur within the separate myths he collected from the Pacific Northwest (Kwakiutl, Tsimshian, Haida, Bella Coola…), myths whose text he transcribes as literally as possible.
 Yet implicit in his method is that a society whose separate parts do not cohere structurally can only be grasped as a unique entity in actu, that is, in the context of a socially significant scene.
 Clifford Geertz’ importance in American anthropology reflects his understanding of this implication; his famous “thick description” of the Balinese cockfight defines Balinese culture by means of a characteristic scene whose typicality can only be grasped by the ethnologist’s public outside the culture through the deliberate mediation of an “esthetic” narrative.